fabiogomezdiaz/refarch-cloudnative-kubernetes/docs/openshift/README.md

 Where `${REGISTRY_LOCATION}` is the location of your Docker Registry and `openshift` is the new tag value for the image.

 ### 2. Updating Helm Charts
 Before generating YAML from the Helm Charts, we have to update the Helm Charts with the newly-built Docker image.
 Simply edit the `values.yaml` file in the Chart and change the image's `tag` value to that of the new Docker image.
-For example, here is an excerpt of the `values.yaml` file for `bluecompute-ce`'s `inventory` Helm Chart:
+For example, here is an excerpt of the `values.yaml` file for `bluecompute`'s `inventory` Helm Chart:

 ```yaml
 replicaCount: 1